-Adjunct instructional faculty are welcome, but not required, to participate in meetings, such as unit or departmental meetings.
-In the event that a meeting is mandatory, adjunct faculty will be compensated at the supplemental assignment rate, and a good faith effort shall be made to schedule the meeting at a time when the faculty are available to attend.
+Associate instructional faculty at Step A and B are welcome, but not required, to participate in meetings, such as unit or departmental meetings.
+In the event that a meeting is mandatory, associate faculty will be compensated at the non-instructional meeting rate, and a good faith effort shall be made to schedule the meeting at a time when the faculty are available to attend.

-Adjunct summer session library and counseling faculty shall perform all duties and responsibilities specified by their employment contracts within the number of hours per day scheduled by and in consultation with the appropriate administrator.
+Associate summer session library and counseling faculty shall perform all duties and responsibilities specified by their employment contracts within the number of hours per day scheduled by and in consultation with the appropriate administrator.

-Adjunct librarian and counseling faculty shall perform all duties and responsibilities specified by their employment contracts within the number of hours per day scheduled by and in consultation with the appropriate administrator.
+Associate librarian and counseling faculty shall perform all duties and responsibilities specified by their employment contracts within the number of hours per day scheduled by and in consultation with the appropriate administrator.

+Associate faculty may serve on screening committees at the request of the appropriate administrator and will be compensated for a minimum of five (5) hours at the non-instructional meeting rate.

 Flexible Scheduling.

 Flexible quarter scheduling may be used within the realm of professional development as an alternative to a leave of absence.
 It is intended to provide a faculty member the opportunity of a one quarter leave during fall, winter, or spring quarter with the requirement that the faculty member teach an equivalent full-time load during summer quarter during the same fiscal year and based upon contractual days performed.